 \subsubsection{TNE effects}

-Figure~\ref{fig:7}(a) shows the global averaged TNE strength ${\bar D_{T}}$, NOMF ${\bar D_2}$, NOEF ${\bar D_{3,1}}$, the flux of NOMF ${ \bar D_{3}}$ and the flux of NOEF ${\bar D_{4,2}}$ from $t=0$ to $t=500$.
-It can be found that the strength of ${\bar D_2}$ is much lower than other TNE effects, and the trend of ${\bar D_{T}}$ is basically the same as that of ${\bar D_{3,1}}$, which means that the TNE effects of the whole system caused by viscosity are weaker than the TNE effects caused by heat conduction.
+Figure~\ref{fig:7}(a) shows the global average TNE strength ${\bar D_{T}}$, NOMF ${\bar D_2}$, NOEF ${\bar D_{3,1}}$, the flux of NOMF ${ \bar D_{3}}$ and the flux of NOEF ${\bar D_{4,2}}$ from $t=0$ to $t=500$.
+It can be found that the strength of ${\bar D_2}$ is much lower than other TNE effects, and the trend of ${\bar D_{T}}$ is basically the same as that of ${\bar D_{3,1}}$.
+This means that the TNE effects caused by viscosity are weaker than that caused by heat conduction.
 The TNE strength ${\bar D_{T}}$ of the system basically increases with time before about $t=320$, while decreases with time after $t=320$.
-In fact, there exists two competition mechanisms.
-Before $t=320$, the evolution of RMI is located at linear and weak nonlinear development stage.
-With the development of the interface, the physical quantities gradient near the interface increases rapidly, and the non-equilibrium region augments, which cause the increasing of ${\bar D_{T}}$.
-After $t=320$, the evolution of RMI is located at the late stage of nonlinear development.
-At this time, the dissipation effects such as viscosity and heat conduction are dominant, which increase the degree of mixing near the interface and reduce the gradient of physical quantities, causing the decrease of ${\bar D_{T}}$.
-Besides, from the red line $({\bar D_{T}})$, three key time points are marked, which are shown in the enlarged picture figure~\ref{fig:7}(b).
+In fact, there exist two competition mechanisms.
+Before $t=320$, the evolution of RMI is at the linear and weak nonlinear development stage.
+With the development of the interface, the physical quantities gradient near the interface increases rapidly, and the non-equilibrium region augments, which causes the increasing of ${\bar D_{T}}$.
+After $t=320$, the evolution of RMI is at the late stage of nonlinear development.
+At this time, the dissipation effects such as viscosity and heat conduction are dominant.
+This increase the degree of mixing near the interface and reduce the gradient of physical quantities, causing the decrease of ${\bar D_{T}}$.
+Besides, from the red line $({\bar D_{T}})$, three key time points are marked, which are shown in the enlarged picture Fig.~\ref{fig:7}(b).